bekhruzRakhmonov/idoctor-production/README.md

 # iDoctor
 It is platform for doctors and their patients.
 This platform helps them to interact with each others.
+It has a lot of features like, writing post or article, making appointment with doctor and real time chatting between doctors.
 And also I am gonna to add new feature which helps doctors to exchange their big data with their colleagues.
 Live at: https://vidoctor.uz

 ## Demo